eduardofmarcos/FastComet/README.md

 # FastComet

 ### Overview:
-A NodeJS API for a shipping company.
+A Node.js API for a shipping company.

 ### Features: